Grok 4

 Despite its rapid development and powerful features, the Grok platform has several notable limitations:

 Hype vs. Reality: There is a persistent gap between the ambitious claims made during announcements and the model's actual delivered performance.
-Historically, Grok has often lagged behind competitors on key benchmarks and real-world capabilities despite significant hype.10

 Ownership and Data Privacy